jimmindungu3/jimmindungu3/README.md

 - Check out my [portfolio](https://jimmindungu3.github.io/portfolio/)
 - Connect with me on [LinkedIn](https://www.linkedin.com/in/jamesndunguthedev/)
 - Check out my [YouTube Channel](https://youtube.com/@DevsToday) for latest and educative tech content.
+- Follow me on X @jimmindungu3
-- Send me an email at jamesthesuperdev@gmail.com for any inquiries or collaboration opportunities
+- Email me at jamesthesuperdev@gmail.com for any inquiries or collaboration opportunities
+- WhatsApp or Call me at +254 717 055 495

 ## 😀 Happy coding! 💻✨